Hi, Tap-Repeatedly. It’s that time again! So… Here’s somewhere between five and ten games I liked in 2019. Below the jump!!

 I hope you like words.
 This game is in the tradition of the old Fallout games, but with even denser dialog, more politics, and no combat.
 It was a wild ride and I definitely enjoyed it.
 I’ll probably play it again!
 I would like to try doing a Dumb Run.

-I have a ton of screenshots of this game, but literally all of them are just of the text in the game.
+I have a ton of screenshots of this game when I wasn’t busy with the best bingo app I’ve found in a while, but literally all of them are just of the text in the game.
 It’s that kind of fun.

 I wish I could write Fire Emblem Three Houses here because it’s also awesome and terrific… but I feel bad about doing that because I haven’t played very much of it at all.
 Watch this site later for a full review of Fire Emblem: Three Houses, a game I’m loving but also dragging ass on.